 Which brings me to my main point: Korean Americans, the United States military is not your friend.
 It never has been, and it never will be.

-Needless to say, I am acutely aware of how common it is for Korean immigrants and their descendants in the States to have direct connections to the U.S. military industrial complex.
-Some came to the U.S. as spouses of American GIs, while others gained the basic capital necessary for emigration through employment with occupying U.S. forces or intelligence agencies after the war—the latter is the story of my mother’s side of the family.
-For decades, enlisting in the U.S. Army has been a notable path to citizenship and acceptance for Korean immigrants and other marginalized groups in America.
+Needless to say, I am acutely aware that a large proportion of Korean immigrants and their descendants in the States have direct connections to the U.S. military industrial complex.
+Some migrants came to the U.S. as spouses of American GIs, while others—including my mother’s family—gained the basic capital necessary for emigration through employment with occupying U.S. forces or intelligence agencies after the war.
+Turning stateside, for decades Korean immigrants and other marginalized groups in America have enlisted in the U.S. Army as a laudable path to citizenship and acceptance.
 And today, a growing number of second-generation Korean Americans—some of them childhood friends or recent acquaintances of mine—are seeking careers in the American military, defense industry, or foreign/intelligence services.

-That being said, I think it’s possible to both acknowledge that many of us would not be here today if not for our parents’ and grandparents’ favorable proximity to U.S. armed forces in Korea, while also discerning that the de facto condition of this relationship was nothing less than full compliance with the American ruling class’s capitalist, militarist project in Korea and around the world.
+Taking all of these entanglements into full consideration, I think it’s possible to acknowledge that many of us would not be here today if not for our parents’ and grandparents’ favorable proximity to U.S. armed forces in Korea, while also discerning that the de facto condition of this relationship was nothing less than full compliance with the American ruling class’s capitalist, militarist project in Korea and around the world.
 I think it’s possible to appreciate the hard-fought vitality of the Korean American community while also developing a conscious, consistent analysis of the society in which we now live.

 Given the current dearth of sources conveying verifiable information (including North Korean defector testimonies) and the abundance of blatant propaganda about North Korea in the West, only the normalization and de-escalation of relations with the DPRK will provide the opportunity for fuller transparency surrounding the actions of the North Korean government over the past 65 years.
 It should be noted that the ironfisted sanctions imposed on the DPRK by the UN Security Council are a form of economic warfare, designed to cripple the North Korean economy and bolster anti-communist rhetoric.
 This includes well-known horror stories proliferated by Western media that blame the North Korean government for starving its own people, rather than identify the international circle of Western capitalist countries as the real cause of North Korean food shortages or contextualize North Korea’s relatively moderate malnutrition rate in comparison to other countries.
-Examining the details of North Korea’s struggle for existence as a socialist state in a global capitalist economy allows us to gain a more informed understanding of the principal role that the U.S. imperial structure currently plays within its own borders and in the world at-large: a remorseless empire that inflicts crimes of aggression, suppression, partition, deprivation, and exploitation—whether by direct or indirect methods—against the multitude of dispossessed peoples around the globe.
+Examining the details of North Korea’s struggle for existence as a socialist state in a global capitalist economy allows us to gain a better understanding of the principal role that America’s politicians, generals, and chief executives currently play within their own drawn borders and across the world at-large: architects of a remorseless empire that inflicts crimes of aggression, suppression, partition, deprivation, and exploitation—whether by direct or indirect methods—against the multitude of dispossessed peoples around the globe.

-Finally, as we take a longer view of the issue, this is a time to think seriously about the future that awaits all of us if we continue on our current trajectory.
+Finally, as we take a longer view of the issue, this is a time to think seriously about the future that awaits all of us if we continue on our current trajectory under the existing paradigm of unquestioned, unparalleled American military might.
 The United States holds the enviable distinction of being the largest arms exporter in the world, in addition to having a $717 billion Department of Defense that is the single biggest polluter in the world.
 The American military and naval bases that have wreaked havoc on local South Korean communities and ecosystems are irrefutable testaments to the complete disdain for human life that underlies the actions of every major player in the U.S.’s behemoth military industrial complex.
-Imperialism isn’t just a dirty word, it’s a headlong plunge towards total societal and environmental catastrophe.
+Imperialism isn’t just a dirty word: it’s a headlong plunge towards total societal and environmental catastrophe.

 On both sides of the parallel, Koreans’ present conception of the Japanese occupation period has vindicated the independence fighters who struggled to overthrow that colonial regime, while reserving only the most visceral shame and ire for those who collaborated with Japan’s imperial administration.
 What’s stopping us from extending a similar analysis to the current occupation of South Korea by 30,000 American troops, fifteen military bases, and six THAAD missile systems?
 How are we going to reckon with the fact that the vast majority of the ROK Army’s high command in 1946 was composed of former Korean officers from Japan’s much-loathed colonial police force?
 Is it so difficult to see that South Korea’s exceptional post-war technological and economic development—as a result of U.S. investment—mirrors that of Korea’s rapid industrialization under Japan’s capitalist war regime?